 Get the Look

-Whether you’re outfitting a nursery of your own, or just want to give your windows a clean, classic look, you can get this look with Signature Roman Shades in Calceta Dove with a cordless lift, blackout liner and plain fold option.
+Whether you’re outfitting a nursery of your own, or just want to give your windows a clean, classic look, you can get this look with Designer Roman Shades in Calceta Dove with a cordless lift, blackout liner and plain fold option.

 Ready to start your project?
 Learn more about how to measure for Roman Shades.